gisquick/gisquick-doc/user-manual/datasets.rst

 introduced in this documentation.
 This section presents two sample datasets.

-The first one :ref:`dataset-natural-earth` has been original created by GIS.lab developers and later adopted by Gisquick project.
+The first one :ref:`dataset-natural-earth` has been originally created by GIS.lab developers and later adopted by Gisquick project.
 Subsequently, the second dataset :ref:`dataset-prague` was developed for specific needs of Gisquick publishing platform.